Zanzibar Travel Cost: How Much You’ll Really Spend on Your Island Trip

 Final Thoughts

-Zanzibar is not expensive — it is flexible.
+Zanzibar is not necessarily expensive — it is flexible.